jneil17/databricks_poc/README.md

 ## ✅ Prerequisites

 * A Databricks account on AWS, Azure, or GCP.
+If you don't have an account, no worries!
+[Sign-up here!](https://signup.databricks.com/)
 * Permissions to create clusters, run notebooks, and install libraries.

 ---